-- Children in KS2 with gaps in their phonics knowledge currently receive extra support and small group catch up sessions. - Intervention and catch up opportunities are provided on a one-to-one and small group basis for children in Reception and KS1 that have gaps in their phonics knowledge. - In LKS2 children with lower reading abilities will read high interest ow ability banded books from the Project X and Bug Club range of books. - Children working towards age related expectations in reading will be heard read by an adult at school at least 3x per week. - In KS2, children who are not reading at home are given extra reading support with an adult and parents are consulted with to try and promote reading and support thme in their individual circumstances.
+- Children in KS2 with gaps in their phonics knowledge currently receive extra support and small group catch up sessions. - Intervention and catch up opportunities are provided on a one-to-one and small group basis for children in Reception and KS1 that have gaps in certain Phases. - In LKS2 children with lower reading abilities will read banded books from the Project X and Bug Club range of books. - There is a termly box of High Interest Low Ability texts that children can borrow from the class library. - Children working towards age related expectations in reading will be heard read by an adult at school at least 3x per week. - In KS2, children who are not reading at home are given lunchtime extra reading support with an adult and parents are consulted to challenge and limit any barriers to promoting reading.